-Given that the investee, CG Tech Ltd, is an investment holding and its value is derived from the underlying investment in Al Laith Group Investments LLC (Note 5), the comparable companies used are that of Al Laith Group Investments LLC and the value of the Fund's investment has been determined through a look-through approach using the effective holding of the Fund in Al Laith Group Investments LLC.
-The valuation of the investment as at 31 December 2020 was based on a modified market based approach.
+Given that the investee, CG Industrial Holdings Ltd, is an investment holding and its value is derived from the underlying investment in Al Laith Group Investments LLC (Note 5), the comparable companies used are that of Al Laith Group Investments LLC and the value of the Fund's investment has been determined through a look-through approach using the effective holding of the Fund in Al Laith Group Investments LLC.
+The valuation of the investment as at 31 December 2021 was based on a modified market based approach.
 Management believed that the pre-covid data is more representative of the value of the investment as at reporting date.
-In 2020, the vast majority of businesses suffered either sharply declining results or losses due to the impact of COVID reducing the overall level of economic activity.
+In 2021, the business' profit rebounded sharply from depressed 2020 caused by COVID -19.

-Using one year's financial results as a proxy for sustainable future earnings (which in turn is a proxy for free cash flows) is conceptually unsound, especially in an exceptional year such as 2020.
+Using one year's financial results as a proxy for sustainable future earnings (which in turn is a proxy for free cash flows) is conceptually unsound, especially in an exceptional year such as 2021.
 The concept of sustainable EBITDA, profit and dividends is one which has been applied consistently for the past three years.
 It is based on historic trends, as well as an assessment of the strategic positioning of the business.
-When the history shows a relatively stable pattern of financial results through the business cycle, management has determined that the operation of the entity will revert back to normal, thus a modified market approach using comparable traded multiples is an appropriate valuation technique because such valuation technique is likely to be suitable for an investment in an established business, such as Al Laith Group Investments LLC, with an identifiable stream of continuing earnings or revenue that is considered to be maintainable.
+The history shows a relatively stable pattern of financial results through the business cycle.